 Attendance Allowance is a benefit that helps with the extra costs of long-term illness or disability, which can be either physical and/or mental.
 It is for people aged 65 and over.

-Who can claim?
+Who can claim Attendance Allowance?

-- Be aged 65 or over.
+- be aged 65 or over

-- Satisfy the residence and presence tests.
+- meet the residence and presence conditions

 You may need help with various activities because you have a physical disability or illness, a sensory impairment, a learning disability or a mental health condition.
 You may have multiple disabilities or conditions.